mohdafsar313/servlets/Banking_Application/src/README.md

 ## 📌 Credits

-- Developed by [Your Name]
+- Developed by Mohammed Afsar K A(mohdafsar313)
-- Internship Project / Final Year Submission
+- Internship Project
 - Built with 💙 using Java Web Stack

 ---